Learn

 Store cards – deal or debt trap?

-It’s soon-to-be back-to-school shopping season, and that means sales, supply lists, and – if you’re in line at a major retailer, being asked, “Would you like to save 25% by opening a store card today?”
+It’s soon-to-be holiday shopping season, and that means sales, gift lists, and – if you’re in line at a major retailer, being asked, “Would you like to save 25% by opening a store card today?”
 Sounds tempting, especially with a full cart.
-But before you sign up, it’s important to understand how store credit cards work and whether...
+But before you sign up, it’s important to understand how store credit cards work and whether they’re a smart...

 What is a payday loan—and why should you avoid one?